ni/nimi-python/docs/nidmm/functions.rst

     can clear the interchangeability warnings list by repeatedly calling :py:func:`nidmm.get_next_interchange_warning` until no more interchangeability
     warnings are returned.
-If you are not interested in the content of those warnings, you can call niDMM\_ClearInterchangeWarnings.
+If you are not interested in the content of those warnings, you can call :py:func:`nidmm.clear_interchange_warnings`.